dyguests/CircleLayout/README.md

 # License

-This project is licensed under the MIT License.Just use it.
+This project is licensed under the MIT License.Please refer the [License.txt](/License.txt) file.
+Just use it.
 LOL.